alicelambda/blag/content/security/htb mango.md

 ![analytics screenshot](/img/mango/analytics.png)

 I looked up Mango Solutions in [exploit db](https://www.exploit-db.com) but I didn't find anything that was applicable.
-I tried uploading malformed data to see if I could exploit the webservice but there where no interesting error messages.
-I then took a look at the ssl certificate and found another subdomain.
+I tried uploading malformed data to see if I could exploit the web service but there were no interesting error messages.
+I then took a look at the TLS certificate and found another subdomain.
 ![cert.png](/img/mango/cert.png)
 So I changed my /etc/hosts to include the new domain.
 ```